Protecting Family Links

 These are the restoring and maintaining family links services that SARCS offers.
 Volunteers can assist you with the free, confidential services based on your needs and circumstances.

 PHONE CALL & WIFI ACCESS

-Some SARCS branches also offer RFL services.
+Some SARCS branches also offer PFL services.
 See the list of branches below.

 RED CROSS MESSAGES

 If the enquirer does not know the phone number of the sought person, but they have their address or approximate location, they can send a Red Cross Messages.

 These are open letters with one part on which the sender can write a message and one part on which the relative can reply.
 Each part contains the name and full address of the sender and the addressee.
 The message may only contain family or private news.
 In some situations, for example in places of detention, Red Cross messages are read by the authorities before delivery.
 A picture or official documents can usually be enclosed with a Red Cross Message.